quicwg/base-drafts/draft-ietf-quic-transport.md

 connection-level flow-control limits ({{flow-control}}).

 A stream can transition from this state to "closed" by sending a STREAM frame that contains a FIN flag or by sending a RST_STREAM frame.
-Upon receipt of a REQUEST_RST frame, a RST_STREAM frame SHOULD be sent in response.

 ### closed {#state-closed}